sakuraiyuta/fuel-orientdb/README.md

 * [FuelPHP](http://fuelphp.com) is a simple, flexible, community driven PHP 5.3+ framework.
 * [Composer](http://getcomposer.org) is a tool for dependency management in PHP.
 Look document and understand auto-loading mechanism in Composer.
+* [OrientDB](http://www.orientdb.org) is an Open Source NoSQL DBMS with both the features of Document and Graph DBMS.
 * [Doctrine Project](http://www.doctrine-project.org/), for learning a concept ORM and ODM.
 * [orientdb-odm](https://github.com/doctrine/orientdb-odm), using in this library.
 * [Starting to play with the Doctrine OrientDB ODM](http://odino.org/starting-to-play-with-the-doctrine-orientdb-odm/), written by Alessandro Nadalin, is a good article for learning to use the library.
 (Create project using Smarty framework and raw orientdb-odm library is a precondition, but some paragraph is useful even if using FuelPHP)